whyliuxing/reverse-engineering-journal/README.md

   + This method can be bypassed by using LD_PRELOAD, which is an environment variable that is set to the path of a shared object.
 That shared object will be loaded first.
 As a result, if that shared object contains your own implementation of ptrace, then your own implementation of ptrace will be called instead when the call to ptrace is encountered
 * __Self-Debugging (Windows)__: Windows' version of ptrace.
 Main process spawns a child process that debugs the process that created it.
 This prevents debugger from attaching to the same process.
 It can be bypassed by setting the EPROCESS->DebugPort (the EPROCESS structure is a struct returned by the kernel mode function PsGetProcessId) field to 0
 * Windows API provides several functions that can be used by a program to determine if it is being debugged (e.g. isDebuggerPresent)
-* Several flags within the PEB structure provide information about the presence of a debugger
+* Several flags within the PEB structure on Windows provide information about the presence of a debugger
   * Location of PEB can be referenced by the location fs:[30h].
 The second item on the PEB struct is BYTE BeingDebugged.
 The API function, isDebuggerPresent, checks this field to determine if a debugger is present or not
   * __Flags and ForceFlags__: within Reserved4 array in PEB, is ProcessHeap, which is set to location of process’s first heap allocated by loader.
 This first heap contains a header with fields that tell kernel whether the heap was created within a debugger.
 The fields are Flags and ForceFlags.
 If the Flags field does not have the HEAP_GROWABLE(0x2) flag set, then the process is being debugged.
 Also, if ForceFlags != 0, then the process is being debugged.
 The location of both Flags and ForceFlags in the heap depends on whether the machine is 32-bit or 64-bit and also the version of Window Operating System (e.g. Windows XP, Windows Vista)
   * __NTGlobalFlag__: Since processes run slightly differently when started by a debugger, they create memory heaps differently.
 The information that the system uses to determine how to create heap structures is stored in the NTGlobalFlag field in the PEB at offset 0x68 in x86 and 0xbc in x64.
 If value at this location is 0x70 (FLG_HEAP_ENABLE_TAIL_CHECK(0x10) | FLG_HEAP_ENABLE_FREE_CHECK(0x20) | FLG_HEAP_VALIDATE_PARAMETERS(0x40)), we know that we are running in debugger